Tee-Stark/go-blog/README.md

 #### Start the Application
 Once done, you may now start the Go application by running the command below in the project's root directory:
 `go run main.go`

+The above command will run auto-migrations, and get the server running on your specified port.

+#### Making Requests (API docs still cooking 🙃)
+kindly bear with me...

+while I complete the docs and add tests...
+### Enjoy !!!